 - organ failure

-Older children and adults with CHS have milder symptoms, less noticeable pigmentation issues, and fewer infections.
-However, people with late-onset form of this disorder develop seizures and nervous system problems that may cause:
+Older children and adults with late-onset CHS have milder symptoms, less noticeable pigmentation issues, and fewer infections.
+They may still develop seizures and nervous system problems that can cause:

 - tremors (involuntary shaking)